ppy/osu-wiki/wiki/Ranking_Criteria/Skin_Set_List/en.md

 ### Hitburst Set

-The entirety of this skinset is gameplay relevant.
+The entirety of this skin set is gameplay relevant.

 |File Name   |Notes   |Set Completion   |Recommended Sizes for SD Skins   |
 |--:|:-:|:-:|:-:|